sashalikesplanes/sashalikesplanes/README.md

 - 👋 Hi, I’m @sashalikesplanes
-- 👀 I’m interested becoming a Software Engineer
+- 👀 I’m becoming a Software Engineer
 - 🌱 I’m currently studying at Launch School
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me sdkiselev1812@gmail.com